 It is, indeed, a pleasure for the administration of Hood College to present a strategic vision developed to help chart the future direction and growth of the College during the next five years.
 The recommended goals contained in this report emanated from a careful analysis of current data and future trends as well as from discussions and meetings involving all divisions of the College, including faculty, staff and students.

-continued strengthening of finances; additional academic programs and faculty; continued upgrading of and improvement to campus facilities; and robust fund-raising and marketing programs that yield exceptional results
+academic programs and faculty; continued upgrading of and improvement to campus facilities; and yielded robust

-new initiatives; continued investment in human resources, the physical plant and technology; and the ability to remain nimble and flexible during this period.
+continued investment in human resources, the physical plant and technology; and providing a rigorous education in

 Of course, as in the past, this strategic vision is determined somewhat by external and internal factors that no doubt may affect the College's ability to implement all facets of the plan.
 Such internal factors may include, but are not limited to, appointing and retaining high quality faculty and staff and offering academic programming consistent with the needs of the marketplace and our mission.
 External factors may include, but are not limited to, the ability of the College to adequately deal with the myriad of compliance and regulatory issues; to continue to receive appropriate state and federal support; to remain distinctive and competitive in a changing marketplace; and to secure appropriate levels of funding from alumni, friends, foundations and benefactors of the College.

 Despite the above challenges, we believe this plan will serve as the roadmap to successfully guide the College to even greater heights in the future.